benngermin/epq/replit.md

   - Clean, consistent UI without debugging elements or duplicate controls
   - Updated practice page header to display course numbers only for consistency
   - Course dropdown (admin only) now extracts and displays just the course number from any title format
+  - Fixed question set dropdown to update when course selection changes (admin only)
+  - Identified duplicate courses in database: IDs 1-16 have course numbers, IDs 24-30 have full names with course numbers in external_id field
 - July 20, 2025: Fixed multiple issues with courses and question sets
   - Removed System Debug page from admin interface for cleaner UI
   - Changed tabs grid from 5 columns to 4 columns